RFLTools/RFLTools/Align/README.md

 Commands currently working:

 C:DAlign                     Draws the current alignment

 C:DAlignOS                   Draws the current alignment at a specified offset

+C:DProf                      Draws the current profile

+C:DProfOG                    Draws the current OG profile

 C:FitSpiral                  Draws a clothoid spiral between a line and an arc or a spiral/curve/spiral between two lines

+C:GProfOG                    Defines a profile (Get) based on PVI blocks and a selected profile grid (see my Grid Tools for explanation)

 C:GAlign                     Defines an alignment (Get) based on a polyline of a selected set of independent alignment entities

+C:LAlign                     Labels an alignment

+C:LProf                      Labels a profile

 C:RAlign                     Reads an alignment from file

+C:RProf                      Reads a profile from file

-C:LAlign        Labels an alignment from file
+C:RProfOG                    Reads an OG profile from file

+C:VCurve                     Draws a vertical curve (and PVI block) between two selected lines

 C:WAlign                     Writes an alignment to file

+C:WProf                      Writes a profile to file

+C:WProfOG                    Writes an OG profile to file

+(RFL:Elevation Sta)          Returns the elevation at station Sta

+(RFL:ProfDef)                Will prompt for the user to select a grid and will define RFL:PROFDEFLIST

+(RFL:ProfPoint Sta Elev)     Returns the point based on RFL:PROFDEFLIST at Sta and Elev

+(RFL:Slope Sta)              Returns the slope at station Sta

 (RFL:STAOFF p)               Returns a list of (Station Offset) for a provided (X Y) point

 (RFL:XY s)                   Returns a point list (X Y) for a provided list of (Station Offset)

+Global Variables:

+ALIGNLIST                    Horizontal Alignment

+OGLIST                       OG vertical Profile

+PVILIST                      Vertical Profile

+RFL:LALIGNLIST               List describing alignment labeling variables

+RFL:LPROFLIST                List describing profile labeling variables

+RFL:PROFDEFLIST              List describing location of profile (or section) grid

 A registry value is written to "HKEY_CURRENT_USER\\rflAlignDirectory" for saving the last folder used.
 This was added to simplify the searching for alignments